filecoin-project/filecoin-docs/docs/how-to/mining.md

 * A dedicated SSD to act as a large cache store (512GB+)
 * A large amount of RAM for computing data replication (128GB+)

-### Aren't these requirements comparatively high?

-<-- still need to think about how to phrase this -->

 ## Getting started as a miner

 For instructions on getting the Filecoin network running and a miner initialized, see the [Lotus client manual](https://lotu.sh/).

 ## All about deals

-<-- bckground -->

-<-- instructions, setting up ask - need advising here -->

 By default, all Filecoin miners are set to auto-accept any deal that meets their criteria.
-For those that wish to curate the deals being stored on their system, it is possible to disable the auto-accepting feature with:
+For those that wish to curate the deals being stored on their system, it is possible to disable the auto-accepting feature.
-<-- need lotus instructions-->

 For comprehensive information on how deals are performed on the Filecoin network, see [this section of the documentation](https://docs.filecoin.io/how-to/store-making-storage-deals/).